Teme7/Bootstrap-grid/README.md

 A column can also have rows nested within it so long as that column itself is also contained in a row above it.

-In the bootstrap layout heirarchy/sequence, a column -width declaration such as div class="col-md-6" is nested within a row (div class="row"), which itself is contained within a container (div class="container").
+In the bootstrap layout heirarchy/sequence, a column width declaration such as div class="col-md-6" is nested within a row (div class="row"), which itself is contained within a container (div class="container").
 Only then, can content of the website follow.

 Responsivness to screen sizes are specified in the Bootstrap classes as such: xs (mobile phones), sm (tablets), md (laptop), and lg (larger than laptop).